 Viewing and Interpreting a Report

 Once a file has been scanned, a report will be available.
-This report will provide you with an overview of all potential matches that iThenticate has found when it scanned its repositories of published works.
+This report provides an overview of all potential matches that iThenticate has found when it scanned its repositories of published works.
 Each match is an area of the scanned document that might represent significant overlap with another published document.
 This is a possibility of plagiarism only, and requires that users look closely at the instance to determine if the instance is correctly cited, if the instance represents an accidental match, or if the instance needs amelioration to avoid ethical conflicts.

 Viewing a Report